North Bierley, West Riding of Yorkshire

 The rapid growth in the population of the Bradford Union led, on 16th September 1848, to the creation of the North Bierley Poor Law Union from a group of suburban parishes and townships around Bradford.
 The operation of the new union was overseen by a Board of Guardians, 17 in number, representing its 16 constituent members (figures in brackets indicate numbers of Guardians if more than one): Allerton, North Bierley, Calverley with Farsley, Clayton, Cleckheaton, Drighlington, Heaton, Hunsworth, Idle (2), Pudsey, Shipley, Thornton, Tong, Wilsden, and Wyke (or Wike).
 At the 1841 census, the population of the area covered by the new union had been 62,432 with parishes and townships ranging in size from Bolton (population 683) to Pudsey itself (10,002).
 The average annual poor-rate expenditure for the period 1845-7 had been £4,602 or 3s.1d. per head of the population.
 The parish of Eccleshill joined the Union in 1869.

-A North Bierley Union workhouse was erected in 1855-8 at Clayton, adjacent to the Horton Bank reservoir.
-It could accommodate about 400 inmates.
-The building was designed by the team of Henry F Lockwood and William Mawson who were also the architects of other Yorkshire workhouses at Bradford, Barnsley, Kingston-upon-Hull, Dewsbury and Penistone.
+The new workhouse could accommodate about 400 inmates.
+It was designed by the team of Henry F Lockwood and William Mawson who were also the architects of other Yorkshire workhouses at Bradford, Barnsley, Kingston-upon-Hull, Dewsbury and Penistone.
 The site layout is shown on the 1893 map below.

 North Bierley had a two-storey entrance buildings at the east with a central archway.
 A casual block was attached at its southern end.